Borys Lyatoshynsky: Symphonies

-The bellicose Third Symphony (1951–1954), with its combative first movement, has been compared with Shostakovich better-known Symphony No. 7, but other movements, such as the start of the second movement, have a personal and original lyricism and imaginative orchestration, such as at the end of the work, when a folk song (first heard in the opening movement) returns accompanied by brass and bells.
+The bellicose Third Symphony (1951–1954), with its combative first movement, has been compared with Shostakovich's better-known Symphony No. 7, but other movements, such as the start of the second movement, have a personal and original lyricism and imaginative orchestration, such as at the end of the work, when a folk song (first heard in the opening movement) returns accompanied by brass and bells.
 The longest and perhaps his most popular symphony, it is as lyrical-sounding as the First, but less derivative and more assured.
 According to The Penguin Guide to Compact Discs, the Third Symphony "tries hard to be a good Soviet symphony"; the confident-sounding finale of the work was designed to help the work acquire political acceptability.

 The last two symphonies by Lyatoshynsky are completely different from their predecessors—the composer Valentyn Silvestrov, who studied under Lyatoshynsky, recalled that when writing his last two symphonies, Lyatoshynsky "seemed to belong to another planet".
 According to the musicologist Marianna Kopytsia, they have become regarded by Ukrainians as the pinnacle of modern Ukrainian musical culture.
 The Fourth Symphony (1963) has an expressive contemporary character, challenging for the listener because of its atonal aspects, and is more reminiscent of Shostakovich than its predecessors.
 The slow second movement begins darkly, but is followed by a chorale surrounded by shimmering bells and a celesta used to depict the Belgian city of Bruges, "a brief but really haunting invention".
 The symphony's coda contains lyrical string solos and a subdued clashing of bells.

-In his Fifth Symphony (the 'Slavonic', in C major, (1965–1966)), which includes liturgical melodies from the Orthodox Church, the music is more post-Nationalist in nature than other works conposed during this period in the composer's career, Lyatoshynsky included a Russian folk song as the main theme and a song from Yugoslavia as a secondary theme.
+In his Fifth Symphony (the 'Slavonic', in C major, (1965–1966)), which includes liturgical melodies from the Orthodox Church, the music is more post-Nationalist in nature than other works composed during this period in the composer's career, Lyatoshynsky included a Russian folk song as the main theme and a song from Yugoslavia as a secondary theme.
 Like Gliere's Symphony No. 3, it alludes to Ilya Muromets, a legendary Russian warrior.